 You may begin thinking about a career in graphic design before you’ve even chosen a course of further study.
 Or for some people, it's an industry they move into from another field, having found a love for creativity and design in another role.

 So do you need a degree in the subject, or another qualification altogether?
 Or can you be self-taught?

 You may be glad to hear that there is no set path that will guarantee entry and each company will be looking for a particular set of skills and qualities in a candidate.

-It depends on the individual, but as a general rule, you can miss out on a lot of things that are gained in an educational setting.
+It depends on the individual, but as a general rule, an educational setting can add a lot of benefits.
 Experiences such as taking constructive criticism on board, working in a team environment, or mentoring for example.
 Once you have gained some level of training or experience then, the key is to keep your skills and knowledge up-to-date.